Are you worried about being able to pay your rent?

 Do you wish that you were able to pay all your bills each month and still have money left over?

-Jumpstart is available to participants of AHFCs rental assistance programs who wish to increase income from employment and decrease dependence on housing assistance.
-The program is seen as a key component in supporting AHFC Step Program families working toward economic independence.
+Jumpstart is available to participants of Alaska Housing’s rental assistance programs who wish to increase income from employment and decrease dependence on housing assistance.
+The program is a key component in supporting Alaska Housing Step program families working toward economic independence.

 Who is eligible

-All families participating in the Step Program are eligible to participate in Jumpstart.
-Those in the Classic or Set-Aside Programs who wish to increase their income through work and decrease their dependence on housing assistance are also eligible.
-Jumpstart is available in all locations where AHFC has either a Voucher or Public Housing program.
+All families participating in the Step program are eligible to participate in Jumpstart.
+Those in the Classic or Set-Aside programs who wish to increase their income through work and decrease their dependence on housing assistance are also eligible.
+Jumpstart is available in all locations where Alaska Housing has either a Voucher or Public Housing program.

 How it works